mbrsagor/bishasto/README.md

 # Bishasto
-> The application is basically online service backend web application like multi vendor online service platform.
-Vendor will sell services or products and customer will taking the services or products.
+> The application is basically an online service backend web application like multi-vendor online service platform.
+Vendor will sell services or products, and the customer will taking the services or products.

 #### Setup